 Most brands struggle to have content uploaded to retailer PDPs on time.
 The main reason for this is that retailers are overwhelmed with upload requests from brands.

-But what if you could maintain full control of your content and update it across all relevant PDPs at all your retailers?
+But what if you could maintain full control of your video content and update it across all relevant PDPs at all your retailers?

 Well, you can.